EWouters/pydgilib/docs/index.rst

 Installation
 ============

-You will need to install pydgilib in a 32-bit python environment on Windows because DGILib.dll is compiled for 32-bit.
+You will need to install pydgilib in a **32-bit Python** environment on Windows because `DGILib.dll` is compiled for 32-bit.
+Other operating systems are not supported.

 Static Installation
 -------------------